 Is the right focus being placed on areas for improvement?
 Is Pupil Premium appropriately targeted on areas for improvement?

-Qualitative evaluation shows The City Farm improved motivation in targeted students and provided good value but largely impacted only on Day School Pupils.
-The Reward Points System provides clear incentives and stages for marking and staging progress and still represents very good value.
+Qualitative and quantative evaluation from the conference posters and projects improved motivation in targeted students and provided good value.
+The Reward Points System provides clear incentives and stages for marking and staging progress for outpatient pupils and still represents very good value.
 Progress evidenced here also tends to correlate with wider attainment.

 We feel the medical needs education groups have a genuine impact on narrowing the gap for all children with medical needs including outpatients and so have been looking to continuing to develop these going forward.